DavidCWebs/file-input-object/README.md

 ```bash
 ./myProg < input.txt
 ```
-In this case, the shell streams in the contents of `input.txt` to stdin instead of typing input at the terminal.
+In this case, the shell streams in the contents of `input.txt` to stdin instead of accepting keyboard input from the terminal.

 Terminal Input
 --------------